-The SUrface Mass balance and snow depth on sea ice working group (SUMup) dataset (July 2015 release) compiles publically available accumulation-rate, snow depth and density measurements over both sea ice and ice sheets (Koenig et al., 2012).
+The SUrface Mass balance and snow depth on sea ice working group (SUMup) dataset (July 2015 release) compiles publicly available accumulation-rate, snow depth and density measurements over both sea ice and ice sheets (Koenig et al., 2013).
 We use two subsets of these data.
 First, to characterize density across the GrIS, we extract the snow/firn density measurements ranging in depth from the snow surface to 15 m (the depth to which MAR predicts firn density), which contains over 1500 measurements from snow pits and cores at 62 sites.
 At each site, the number of measurements ranges in number between 8 and 170 and maximum depths range from 1 to 15 m.
-(Koenig et al., 2015; Koenig et al., 2014; Miège et al., 2013; Mosley-Thompson et al., 2001; Hawley et al., 2014; Baker 2015) (Figure 1).
-Second, to compare radar-derived and in situ accumulation rates, we consider only accumulation-rate measurements within 5 km of OIB Snow Radar data, a criterion that includes 11 cores from the SUMup dataset (Mosley-Thompson et al., 2001).
-To expand this comparison, an additional dataset of 71 cores was included (J. McConnell, pers. comm., 2015), providing 23 additional cores within 5 km of OIB Snow Radar data (Figure 1).
+(Koenig et al., 2014; Koenig and SUMup, 2015; Miège et al., 2013; Mosley-Thompson et al., 2001; Hawley et al., 2014; Baker, 2012) (Fig. 1).
+Second, to compare radar-derived and in situ accumulation rates, we consider only accumulation-rate measurements within 5 km of OIB snow radar data, a criterion that includes 11 cores from the SUMup dataset (Mosley-Thompson et al., 2001).
+To expand this comparison, an additional dataset of 71 cores was included (J. McConnell, personal communication, 2015), providing 23 additional cores within 5 km of OIB snow radar data (Fig. 1).